Below are some explanations of terms I use across my website for those unfamiliar with the Autistic community and the neurodiversity paradigm.

 Note: Whatever language an Autistic person prefers to use (identity-first or person-first) is completely valid.

-The Neurodiversity Paradigm: acknowledges how there is no such thing as “normal”.
+The Neurodiversity Paradigm: Acknowledges how there is no such thing as “normal”.
 Embraces and values different minds and ways of being.
-We want to shift to this and move away from pathologising Autistic and otherwise Neurodivergent people.
+This is a crucial shift from pathologising Autistic and otherwise Neurodivergent people.

-The Neurodiversity Movement: is a social movement which aims to have the rights of all Neurodivergent people be respected and upheld.
-To make society more inclusive of all different kinds of minds.
+The Neurodiversity Movement: This is a social movement which aims to ensure the rights of all Neurodivergent are respected and upheld.
+Thus, it focuses on creating a society that is inclusive of all different kinds of minds.

-Neuronormativity: the gold standard of “normal” that society seeks.
-It is a social construct which does not exist, much like how heteronormativity seeks only straight and cisgender people.
+Neuronormativity: The standard of “normal” that society seeks.
+It is a social construct which does not exist, much like how heteronormativity only focuses on straight and cisgender people.

-Ableism: when able bodied people devalue disabled people.
+Ableism: When able bodied people devalue disabled people.
 Autistic people experience ableism as we are disabled.
 Often we are disabled by society and sometimes disabled by our inherent experiences, such as our sensory needs.
-We can developer ‘internalised ableism” which is a form of self-stigma as a result of absorbing society’s ableist messages which may cause us to dismiss or deny our own needs.
+We can also develop ‘internalised ableism” which is a form of self-stigma as a result of absorbing society’s ableist messages which may cause someone to dismiss or deny their own needs.

 Non-speaking: I address Autistic people who do not use mouth words as non-speaking over “non-verbal” as non-verbal means without words.
 Usually, non-speakers have words but need to express these in ways other than mouth words.
 Non-speaking is also the preferred term by members of that community.

-Neurokin: used to refer to people who share the same neurotype as us (e.g., Autistic, PDA, ADHD, Dyslexic).
+Neurokin: This refers to people who share the same neurotype as us (e.g., Autistic, PDA, ADHD, Dyslexic).
 It is often used within Neurodivergent communities where we meet people we feel understood by.

-Autistic Culture: the culture which binds Autistic people together.
-We have our own ways of communicating & our sensory experiences, in addition to shared histories and traumas as a neurominority.
+Autistic Culture: The culture which binds Autistic people together.
+We have our own ways of communicating, sensory experiences, in addition to shared histories and traumas as a neurominority group.

 References to Neurodiversity language and terms: